What risk assessment is required for school Orienteering

 EQ has issued guidelines for Curriculum Activity Risk Assessments for orienteering.
 The guidelines can be downloaded here

-On this page you will find a link (use the link under the 'Supervision Requirements' dropdown) to the CARA generic template which should be completed using the guidelines.
+The following link will take you to the CARA generic template which should be completed using the guidelines.

 Based on these Risk Assessments you will need to consider carefully the type of terrain you use.

 - Orienteering in school grounds is considered Medium Risk as there is some chance of an incident or injury requiring first aid.
 The risks should be managed through your regular planning processes.
 As well as sun safety and hydration, consider control sites and how the students will approach and leave them.

 - Park terrain is defined in the Risk Assessment as terrain "that is modified, semi-natural or managed with clearly defined containment features".
 Park terrain is rated as Medium Risk and a Risk Assessment is required.
 An Orienteering Instructor coaching qualification or appropriate skills and experience is required to conduct the event.